The Link Between Stress & Resilience

 Its response to both is the same.

-In the short-term, stress can be highly beneficial.
-The physical changes it brings about increase your focus and energy.
+In the short-term, stress can be highly beneficial, the physical changes it brings about increase your focus and energy.

 However, the issues come when a system designed to be used occasionally for short-term threats is used continuously for longer-term threats.